Clarkson1415/ShrinkingSnake/README.md

+Like classic snake but instead you shrink.
-Play it and my other games at
+# Play it and my other games at
 https://clarkson1729.itch.io/